grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "But surely whatever the warrant may _say_, other Authorities are not going to respect the rights of privateers to hunt us in their waters... seems like the _Grackle_ is taking an awfully large risk."

 "I didn't put much stock in the suggestion myself at the time, for exactly that reason.
 But Miss Mai believed it could be part of a bigger move --- like some of the more powerful Authorities might _want_ to antagonize smaller and weaker ones.
-She made is sound like it could be the first step towards much bigger shifts, like perhaps some kind of collusion among the more powerful Authorities."
+She made it sound like it could be the first step towards much bigger shifts, like perhaps some kind of collusion among the more powerful Authorities."

 "They could carve up the world between them, if that is true."